jherreros/mini-atlas-mcp-server/README.md

 - **Cluster Health**: "What's the current cluster status?"
 - **Resource Inventory**: "List all resources of type webapp"
 - **Workspace Status**: "Show me everything in the frontend-team workspace"
-- **Application Details**: "Get the status of the user-api application"
+- **Resource Details**: "Get the status of the user-api webapp in the backend workspace"
+- **Infrastructure Status**: "Get the status of the main-db infrastructure in the production workspace"
+- **Resource Cleanup**: "Delete the old-service webapp from the legacy workspace"

 ## 📚 API Reference